This overview introduces some of the commonly used Google Cloud services. For the full list of services, see the Products and services page.

 If your website or application is running on Compute Engine, the time might come when you're ready to distribute the workload across multiple instances.
-Compute Engine's server-side load balancing features provide you with the following options:
+Server-side load balancing features provide you with the following options:

 Network load balancing lets you distribute traffic among server instances in the same region based on incoming IP protocol data, such as address, port, and protocol.
 Network load balancing is a great solution if, for example, you want to meet the demands of increasing traffic to your website.

-If you have an existing network that you want to connect to GCP resources, Google Cloud Interconnect offers three options for advanced connectivity:
+If you have an existing network that you want to connect to Google Cloud resources, Google Cloud offers the following options for advanced connectivity:

-Carrier Interconnect enables you to connect your infrastructure to Google's network edge through highly available, lower-latency connections by using service providers.
-You can also extend your private network into your private Compute Engine network over Carrier Interconnect links by using a VPN tunnel between the networks.
+Carrier Peering enables you to connect your infrastructure to Google's network edge through highly available, lower-latency connections by using service providers.
+You can also extend your private network into your private Virtual Private Cloud network over Carrier Peering links by using a VPN tunnel between the networks.